Poster: Event

 Posters advertising events have become so common that any sort of public event, from a rally to a play, may be advertised with posters.
 A few types of events have become notable for their poster advertisements.

 Boxing

-Boxing Posters were used in and around the venue to advertise the forthcoming fight, date, and ticket prices, and they usually consisted of pictures of each boxer.
-Boxing Posters vary in size and vibrancy, but are not usually smaller than 18x22 inches.
-In the early days, few boxing posters survived the event and have thus become a collectible.
+Boxing posters were used in and around the venue to advertise the forthcoming fight, date, and ticket prices, and they usually consisted of pictures of each boxer.
+Boxing posters vary in size and vibrancy, but are not usually smaller than 18x22 inches.
+In the early days, a few boxing posters survived the event and have thus become a collectibles.

+Sporting events

+Chilean skeet shooter Francisca Crovetto holding the gold medal she won in the women's skeet in Paris in 2024, as well as a box with an official poster given to all medalists.